-SoupBinTCP is a lightweight point-to-point protocol, built on top of TCP/IP sockets that allow delivery of a set of sequenced messages from a server to a client in real-time.
-SoupBinTCP guarantees that the client receives each message generated by the server in sequence, even across underlying TCP/IP socket connection failures.
+SoupBinTCP 4.00 is a lightweight point-to-point protocol, built on top of TCP/IP sockets that allow delivery of a set of sequenced and unsequenced messages from a server to a client in real-time.
+SoupBinTCP guarantees that the client receives each sequenced message generated by the server in the correct order, even across underlying TCP/IP socket connection failures.
+SoupBinTCP 4.00 delivers unsequenced messages on a best-effort basis only.